-OTC Hearing Aids for Seniors: A 2026 Buyer's Guide
+OTC Hearing Aids for Seniors: A Buyer's Guide

 Over-the-counter hearing aids let adults with mild to moderate hearing loss skip the clinic and buy directly.
 Here is what they cost, who they fit, who should avoid them, and how they compare with prescription devices.

 Over-the-counter (OTC) hearing aids are FDA-regulated devices that adults can buy without a prescription, a hearing test, or a visit to an audiologist.
 They became legal to sell in the United States in October 2022, and they are meant for people with mild to moderate hearing loss.
 For many older adults, that one change dropped the price of hearing help from several thousand dollars to a few hundred.
-The tradeoff is that you fit and adjust them yourself, and they are not built for every kind of hearing loss.
+The tradeoff is that you fit and adjust them yourself, and they're not built for every kind of hearing loss.

 What are OTC hearing aids?